applidget/event-theme-maker/lib/new_repository/template/docs/theming.md

 The language used is the "Liquid" developed by Shopify.
 Documentation is available [here](https://shopify.github.io/liquid).

-You have access to the parameters of the URL with the liquid variable `url_params` (ex: with https://mywebsite.eventmaker.io/index?superParams=true to know the value of `superParams` we will do `url_params.superParams` which will return a String `true`).
+URL parameters are accessible using the liquid variable `url_params` (ex: with https://mywebsite.eventmaker.io/index?superParams=true to access the value of `superParams` you can do `url_params.superParams` which will return the String `true`).

 # Config